SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 ## Nomenclature Quick Start
 TW provides a suite of common tasks help you to manage your nomenclatural and related data.
 This section assumes you have some familiarity with the [TW user interface conventions](/guide/Manual/conventions.html) and introduces new user interface features where needed.
 Next, please familiarize yourself with the kinds of tasks TW offers related to Nomenclature.

+### Nomenclature, not biology!

+* A reminder, if you want to record information about biology (hosts, parasites, distribution, etc.) that doesn't belong in the nomenclature section, you will use the `OTU radial icon` or `OTU nav icon` to access and record those data from a nomenclatural context.

 ### Finding `Nomenclature` Tasks
 - Navigate to the `Tasks` list
 - Use the left side bar filter to `Select` `Nomenclature`